estacionmaker/makerstack/README.md

 # Maker Stack
-This is a repository for open source civic tools from many countries and organizations
+This is a repository for free software and open source tools for making things.

 ![Maker Stack](https://cldup.com/fch4kOvICp.png)